All about box turtles

 Background

-Turtles are reptiles in the same scientific class, Reptilia, as crocodiles, alligators, lizards, worm lizards, snakes, caimans, and the Gharial and Tuatara, and are in the order Testudines (tes-TUDE-uh-neez).
-Based on a fossil found in 2008, they’ve existed for 200 to 250 million years, which places them back in the Triassic Period when the first dinosaurs appeared.
-The oldest box turtle fossils, about fifteen million years old (Miocene Epoch), were found in Nebraska; they are basically the same as today’s.
-Today, 357 species and 129 subspecies inhabit the world on all continents except Antarctica.
-The U.S. has more than any other country, 57 native species.
+The word “turtle” hails from Old English turtla and Latin turtur, while “terrapin” is borrowed from the Algonquian word torope.
+Turtles are reptiles in the same scientific class, Reptilia, as crocodiles, alligators, lizards, worm lizards, snakes, caimans, and the gharial and tuatara.
+Based on a fossil found in 2008, they’ve existed for 250 to 200 million years, which places them back in the Triassic Period when the first dinosaurs appeared.
+Around the world, there are approximately 357 species of Testudines inhabiting all continents except Antarctica.
+The U.S. has more than any other country, with fifty-seven native species.

 Male or female?

-It can be a bit hard to tell males and females apart.
-Females are sometimes larger than males, shell patterning is similar, and the sex organs are hidden inside the shells.
-But there are a few clues.
+It can be a bit challenging to tell males and females apart.
+Females are sometimes larger than males, but their shell patterning is similar, and the sex organs are hidden inside the shells.
+There are a few clues, however, if you look closely.

 • Females have a highly domed shell, while males’ are slightly flatter on top.
 Males also have a slightly concave bottom shell.